 - Medieval Europe: As world trade expanded, diamonds were introduced to Europe and, because of their rarity, became a symbol of power and status among royalty and aristocracy.

-- 1477: Archduke Maximilian of Austria gave Mary of Burgundy a diamond ring – the first recorded diamond engagement ring – and started the tradition of diamond engagement rings.
+- 1477: Archduke Maximilian of Austria gave Mary of Burgundy a diamond ring – the first diamond engagement ring (on record) – and started the tradition of diamond engagement rings.

 April Birthstone Symbolism